jxnyong/SignEase/React-SignEase/README.md

 This command will generate a dist as build folder in the root of your template that you can upload to your server.

 ### Python Dependencies
+- Navigate back to the root directory and run the following command:
   <code>pip install -r requirements.txt</code>